You sigh: "I need to learn more about classical music."

 I’ve been to tasting rooms up and down the California coast in which the sommeliers are clearly making a concerted effort to put amateur tasters like me at ease.
 They stress that there is no “wrong” way to taste.

 All the same, I can’t shake a certain unease.
 Perhaps it’s because there’s no getting around the fact that this well-meaning attempt at democratization is still coming from the mouth of a true expert.
 Which, when it comes to this subject, I most definitely am not.

-And yet, wine and music exist to enhance our enjoyment of life itself.
+Wine and music exist to enhance our enjoyment of life itself.
+As Warner Henry, one of LA’s most significant patrons of the arts, shared with me and Kevin: “wine is to taste as music is to the ear.”
 They're supposed to be fun!
 And they are, in large part, what make us human.